-A certified school librarian, Megan loves working with kids and teens.
-She is available for presentations, writing workshops, and book groups at schools, libraries, and homeschool groups.
-If you are interested, please contact Megan directly: megan @ meganfrazer.com.
+A certified school librarian, I love working with kids and teens.
+I am available for presentations, writing workshops, and book groups at schools, libraries, and homeschool groups.
+If you are interested, please contact me directly: megan @ meganfrazer.com.

 Want a sneak peek at what Megan will talk about?
 Watch this video created by Locomotion Multimedia:

 - What do Writers Do: The Power of What If?

 - Grades 2-8, 45 minutes plus time for questions.

 - After asking students what they think writers do, Megan will explain how the key thing writers do is to ask the question, “What if?”
 Using examples from her own work, as well as other novels, she explains how asking “What if?” questions opens up the world of the story.
 Students are invited to respond to prompts with their own “What if?” ideas.

 - “For some reason, I want to go home and write a book today.” – 5th grader in New York

 - “I never liked writing, but you make it sound like fun.
 I’m going to try again.” – 5th grader in Vermont